inouire/climage/README.md

 ```
 where [arg] can be [image file] or [folder] or [id]

-[image file] is the absolute or relative path to a png/jpg/tiff/bmp... file (see Python Imaging documentation to know all supported formats)
+* [image file] is the absolute or relative path to a png/jpg/tiff/bmp... file (see Python Imaging documentation to know all supported formats)

-[folder] is the absolute or relative path to a folder
+* [folder] is the absolute or relative path to a folder.
+Files which are not recognized as pictures will be ignored.

-[id] is the number diplayed next to each picture's name when using climage on a folder.
+* [id] is the number diplayed next to each picture's name when using climage on a folder.
 Using an id is a fast and easy way to focus on a peculiar picture.

-Files which are not recognized as pictures will be ignored.

 ## Clean setup